New language for Minneapolis policing measure cleared for ballot

 "At this point, passing updated language, amended language today, is the only real possibility of getting this on the November ballot," deputy city attorney Erik Nilsson told council members.
 "Any appeal, or even attempted appeal, even in the most expedited manner possible at this point, would most likely go beyond any county auditor statutory deadlines that are in play here."

-City Attorney Jim Rowader told council members the city is in an unprecedented situation.
+City Attorney Jim Rowader told council members, "I think we're a little bit in unchartered territory."

-As city leaders scrambled to approve new wording, an attorney for Yes 4 Minneapolis, the political committee that wrote the proposal, said they were "considering appealing the [judge's] order, which would happen no later than Wednesday."
+As city leaders scrambled to approve new wording, an attorney for Yes 4 Minneapolis, the political committee that wrote the proposal, began preparing their appeal.

 The fight over ballot language